 If you buy a microwave with a wattage that’s too low, it means your food will cook slower and you have more risk of uneven cooking.

-And if you already have a microwave, a good understanding of its wattage might be the missing key to properly heated food.
+And if you already have a microwave oven, a good understanding of its wattage might be the missing key to properly heated food.
 If you’re buying a new microwave, getting the wattage right is 50% of the job.

 You need to consider everything.
-Sometimes, where you live could be a deciding factor.
-For example, living in a dorm room would mean restricting your microwave to what’s allowed by the rules.
+Sometimes, where you live could be a deciding factor when picking the right microwave wattage.
+For example, living in a dorm room would mean restricting your microwave wattage to what’s allowed by the rules.

 Do you see?
 Your microwave wattage is important to everything.